MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

-The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol names (per {{ALPN=?RFC7301}}) and associated transport protocols supported by this service endpoint.
+The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol identifiers {{?ALPN=RFC7301}} and associated transport protocols supported by this service endpoint.

 As with {{AltSvc}}, the ALPN protocol name is used to identify the application protocol and associated suite of protocols used by the SVCB record (the "protocol suite").
-Clients use the set of ALPN protocol to filter SVCB records to the set of protocol suites they support, and then this informs the underlying transport protocol used (such as QUIC-over-UDP or TLS-over-TCP).
+Clients use the set of ALPN identifiers to filter SVCB records to the set of protocol suites they support, and then this informs the underlying transport protocol used (such as QUIC-over-UDP or TLS-over-TCP).

-The actual Application Layer Protocol negotiated during the secure handshake MAY differ from the ALPN specified in the SVCB record.
+The actual application-layer protocol negotiated during the secure handshake MAY differ from the ALPN specified in the SVCB record.